AshtonIzmev/Surus/README.md

 # Fork from Surus
-Thanks to Netflix for this UDF
-This fork intends to update jpmml evaluator to 1.1.18 Tested on real cluster
+Thanks to Netflix for this UDF.
+This fork intends to update jpmml evaluator to 1.1.18.
+Tested on real cluster

 # Surus